littletof/kopo-cli/README.md

 ```bash
 kopo search kopo -e
 ```
 This will get the first exact match from the first registry and display the modules info for you.
+Also, you can add `-v [exact version]` to get a specific version of the module.

-Also, if you have `-e` you can add `--readme` or `--read-raw` so the modules **README** will be printed instead.
+If you have `-e` you can add `--readme` or `--read-raw` so the modules **README** will be printed instead.
 ```bash
 kopo search charmd -e --readme
 ```